blnkblnk/blueit/README.md

    * Users are able to sign up new accounts in the register screen.
 * Feed Screen
    * Here, the user will see subreddit posts in a feed style.
 The user can select on any of the post entries to view it.
+   * User can press the upvote or downvote option
+   * User sees the most popular post on first main screen
 * Profile Screen
    * User can view and change their settings here such as profile picture.
 * Post Screen